evnik/XcodeRN/Xcode12.3.md

 *   Fixed an issue that caused Xcode to warn about multiple deprecated system color references in saved documents.
 (69667149) (FB8749086)

 *   Fixed an issue where the background color of a [`UITextField`](https://developer.apple.com/documentation/uikit/uitextfield) could appear transparent in your app instead of the default color.
 (70559650)

+### SceneKit

+#### Known Issues

+*   On a Mac with Apple silicon, SceneKit editor may display pixelated graphics or an empty window.
+(71239899, 71395291, 72141599)

+    **Workaround**: Click on the Display option icon at the bottom-right of the 3D viewport, then disable the Outline selection and Grid options.

 ### Simulator